Caring For Your Baby’s Umbilical Stump

 One of the first things (if not the first) that the father will get to do when your baby is born, is cut the cord.
 This has been the lifeline from your baby to you for the past nine months, and now that phase is over, your baby will be living and surviving in life outside the womb.
 The physical result of cutting the cord, is of course, our belly buttons.
 But before we’re left with a clean and well formed belly button, a 2cm to 3cm long stump will be present after the cord is clamped off by the midwife or obstetrician.
 Today, we’ll be discussing this stump, how to care for it, and how long it’ll be a part of your baby before falling off on its own.

 How long will my baby have her umbilical stump?

 The general rule of thumb here…

 4 to 7 Days

 That’s the time after your baby is born, as when the majority of stumps will fall off.
 Our baby’s stump fell off after 3 days, so take this just as a general guideline.

-So what will happen is, after the cord is cut, the stump will be clamped, to seal it and stop any bleeding.
-In the coming days, your baby’s body will of course have no more need for it, and the stump will begin to dry on its own, and fall off when it’s ready.
+After the cord is cut, the stump will be clamped to seal it and stop any bleeding.
+In the coming days, your baby’s body will have no more need for it and the stump will begin to dry on its own, and fall off when it’s ready.